axelalmet/flowsig/README.md

   ## Application to spatial Stereo-seq of E9.5 mouse embryo
 Here, we show how to apply FlowSig to a spatial Stereo-seq dataset of an E9.5 mouse embryo, as originally studied in [Chen et al. (2022)](https://doi.org/10.1016/j.cell.2022.04.003).
-The processed data and cell-cell communication inference, which was obtained using [COMMOT](), can be downloaded from the following Zenodo repository (will be provided ASAP!).
+The processed data and cell-cell communication inference, which was obtained using [COMMOT](https://commot.readthedocs.io/en/latest/tutorials.html), can be downloaded from the following Zenodo  [repository](https://zenodo.org/doi/10.5281/zenodo.10850397).

+You can also look at the code in a Jupyter notebook found [here](https://github.com/axelalmet/flowsig/blob/main/flowsig/tutorials/mouse_embryo_stereoseq_example.ipynb).

 ### Import packages
 ```